 It’s a city that boasts a backdrop of famous beaches and historic charm, however, Geelong offers much more than a pretty face.
 Namely, the key ingredients required for successful property investment.
 Here’s why.

-In the past, Geelong was often dismissed as an unremarkable city resting in the shadow of Melbourne’s fame.
-However, in recent times exciting growth has seen Geelong flourish, to take a solid place among leaders in the Victorian property market.
+In the past, the city was often dismissed as an unremarkable city resting in the shadow of Melbourne’s fame.
+However, in recent times exciting growth has seen it flourish, to take a solid place among leaders in the Victorian property market.

 Independent research reveals an economic transformation with a health care boom leading the way.
 The population of Greater Geelong is set to rise to 325,779, between now and 2036.
 Mix that with an unrivalled coastal lifestyle, strong investment in infrastructure and a projected capital growth of up to 8%* over the next five years, to create a prime target for investors.

 Here are six reasons why you should invest in Geelong:

-- Geelong is a totally self-contained city, with top universities, hospitals, rail, air and road links and leisure facilities, all of which are set for further expansion.
+- The city is a totally self-contained city, with top universities, hospitals, rail, air and road links and leisure facilities, all of which are set for further expansion.

 - Jobs growth is soaring, with emphasis on healthcare, tech and tourism.